yh2424/yh2424.github.io/_posts/2024/2024-08-20-Publication.md

 - In this work, we proposed a concept of CAA 3D 2T0C-FeDRAM using AOS and ALD-deposited HZO ferroelectrics with stable ferroelectric properties and excellent performance.

-- Our optimized hetero a-ITZO/a-IGZO structure marks a pivotal advancement in achieving superior stress stability.

-- Our double gate a-ITZO/a-IGZO FeFET showed an enlarged MW of 1.5 V and reliable multi-level states.
+- The optimized hetero a-ITZO/a-IGZO structure marks a pivotal advancement in achieving superior stress stability, and the double gate a-ITZO/a-IGZO FeFET showed an enlarged MW of 1.5 V and reliable multi-level states.

 - We achieved a record-long multibit retention time of over 2000 s and 4-bit storage, highlighting the potential for low-power, high-density 3D DRAM applications.